 Publish to WordPressgilliandarby

-With the new Publish to WordPress feature in CorelDRAW 2018, you can quickly and easily upload your graphics and images directly to your WordPress site.
-This new feature includes multiple image formats (JPEG, GIF, PNG) that can previewed and adjusted simultaneously from the export preview windows within the Export to WordPress dialog box.
+With the Publish to WordPress feature introduced in CorelDRAW 2018, you can quickly and easily upload your graphics and images directly to your WordPress site.
+This feature includes multiple image formats (JPEG, GIF, PNG) that can previewed and adjusted simultaneously from the export preview windows within the Export to WordPress dialog box.
 This tutorial will show you how to work with settings and options of the Export to WordPress feature, as well as uploading and adding content to a WordPress site.

 Thanks for watching!
 We hope you found this tutorial helpful and we would love to hear your feedback in the Comments section below.
 And don’t forget to visit our social media pages and show us what you’ve learned by sharing your photos, videos and creative projects with us.